doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	- In the General and Cell Settings tab, set Cell Lighting Value Overrides to TLAD
 	- Leave the remaining settings at their defaults
 - Magicka Based Skill Progression
-	- Set Skill Experience per Magicka to 0.066667
+	- Leave the Skill Experience per Magicka at default, or adjust as desired if magic skills are advancing too quickly.
 - Miscast Enhanced
 	- Ensure "Debug Mode" is disabled
 - Multi Mark & Harder Recall